Update: This offer for Virgin Atlantic World Elite Mastercard has expired. Learn more about the current offers here.

 Southwest Performance Card

 While I’m by no means a frequent Southwest flyer, I really want to get the Southwest Rapid Rewards® Performance Business Credit Card.
-This card is offering an incredible bonus of 80,000 Rapid Rewards points after spending $5,000 within three months.

 The card is also worth keeping long term as it offers some fantastic perks, including 9,000-anniversary bonus points every year, four upgraded boardings per year, a daily wifi credit for Southwest, and more.
 This will come in handy for those times where I do fly Southwest.